You have reached the first chapter of the novel from the pages of a finished passport, read along and I hope you enjoy.

 I spent the rest of the evening pacing around my apartment as I looked at a collection of mismatched souvenirs accrued during my time away.
 They were all I had to decorate the place which I now called home.
 Other than them the place still looked pretty empty.
 That’s why I had jumped at this furnished apartment downtown.
 Soon enough I would have to look through some boxes and see what I still had to work with for the trip as far as supplies went.
 Luckily wandering through a tropical setting was the easiest type of existence I knew.
 One only needed some light clothing and some money for walking around.
 Perhaps a thing of sunblock if your complexion so desires.
 The rest was optional.
 And my optional usually needed no more space than my pockets.
 I just needed a few notebooks and my passport to be good to go.
 Speaking of which, this would probably be my last trip with that particular little blue book.
 And as a man with no tattoos it was the closest thing I had to a collection of ink which spoke to who I was through a series of stamps all imprinted with varying levels of effort.
 Each time I glanced at those marks I saw a catalogue of my time abroad.
 I only wish they gave you a passport with a few extra pages between the stamps so you could list not just where you went, but what you saw, what you learned, and where it made you want to go next.
 Standing there flipping through the pages I couldn’t help but try to latch each stamp to a picture in the collage on my living room wall.
 A tasks which soon led me far from my hesitations about taking any sort of trip.

 If I was going to live up to my job as translator I would eventually need to look up a few fishing terms and scribble them down for reference.
 Even though Spanish had become a part how I thought, it’s not like everything was as embedded as it could be.
 Especially not the things I had never found a reason to learn.
 That’s what happens when you learn via conversation.
-That being said I knew the simple stuff like pescado, and I knew we were looking for them in the rios, but if they needed information on some specific type of bait or some odd breed of fish I would likely find myself feeling more than lost.
+That being said I knew the simple stuff like pescado, and I knew we were looking for them in the rios, but if they needed information on some specific type of bait or some odd breed of fish I would likely find myself feeling more than lost than a fish pulled from the water.
 No worries though, there was still plenty of time to learn the words I needed before take off.
 In fact that part seemed kind of exciting.
 At least to me, I was always the type to have a few dictionaries laying around.
 Only now the stack included a broader set of languages than when I was a kid and now that I had started to make a habit out learning each word in three different tongues, they were getting much more use.
 It only made sense, I figured once I found the need for a new word in one language I might as well make sure that I had it covered in any others I was learning.
 Be that as it may, there were still more important tasks to take care of before getting to any new words.
 And before going to bed I did just that with a quick message to Renata letting her know she was welcome to come along.